BattlefieldRedux/BFHeroes-Meta/README.md

 # BFHeroes-Meta
-My thoughts and experience on Battlfield Heroes , From EA to "R.E" times .
+ My thoughts and experience on Battlefield Heroes , From EA to "R.E" times .
 What to expect .
 Guidelines and such